 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-As working as a field service engineer for many years now at the company Bronkhorst, I have seen a lot installations in the field and I often get questions regarding the influence of the pipe length on the performance of a mass flow meter.
+In my job as a field service engineer at Bronkhorst, I have seen a lot installations in the field and I often get questions regarding the influence of the pipe length on the performance of a mass flow meter.

 Deviation in the measurement data can be caused by using a too short pipe length, because the pipe length is a parameter for the gas temperature.
 For an optimal performance we advise to avoid excessive temperature fluctuations during commissioning and process operation as much as possible, especially in a process with thermal mass flow meters and controllers.
 If you use mass flow meters based on the Coriolis principle, temperature fluctuations have no influence on the measurement data, as this measurement principle has been based on measurement of real mass.

 In case of a high velocity of the gas flow, the temperature of the gas can change really quickly.
-In general it can be said, that the higher the flow rate, the more the gas temperature will change.
+In general it can be said, that the higher the flow rate, the more fluctuatuions you can get in gas temperatures.
 This can interfere with the temperature of your instruments, as the temperature of a gas will lower much faster than the temperature of the instrument itself.
 This can cause a deviation in your measurement data.

 Therefore, for optimal performance of a thermal mass flow meter the gas temperature should be equal to the instrument temperature.
 Choosing the appropriate length of piping can help you here.
 If the piping is long enough, the gas has the ability to cool down gradually, more at the same pace as the instrument.
 This will help you minimize the temperature deviation.